sbu-fsl/txn-compound/README.md

 paper "Newer Is Sometimes Better: An Evaluation of NFSv4.1".
 Available at https://www.fsl.cs.sunysb.edu/docs/nfs4perf/nfs4perf-sigm15.pdf

+This project exposes a vectorized file-system API that is discussed in a FAST2017 paper entitled "vNFS: Maximizing NFS Performance with Compounds and Vectorized I/O".
+In the vNFS paper, the names of the API functions are in the form of ``vread`` instead of ``tc_readv`` (as in this repository) to avoid discussion of transaction (which is not part of the vNFS paper).

 In a nutshell, the biggest reason why compound procedures are practically ineffective is the lower-level nature of POSIX file-system API.
 Therefore, in this project, we will supplement POSIX with higher-level APIs that can take